Interactive Inference: A Neuromorphic Theory of Human-Computer Interaction: Empirical Study

 We used our framework to model the car following task probabilistically, as illustrated in \autoref{fig:car.following2}.
 The task is represented using two normal distributions that describe the uncertainty in the lead and following car’s position.
 In our model, these are the goal distribution (of the front car) and a progress distribution (of the following car).
 The task for the driver of the following car is to ensure the progress distribution avoids overlap with the goal distribution.
 The overlap between the two distributions follows a KL divergence that indicates the amount of bits of processing by the following driver to perform this task.
 Our simplified KL divergence models this as follows:

 \;

-Where $\mu_g$ is the mean of the goal distribution, $\mu_p$ is progress distribution.
+where $\mu_g$ is the mean of the goal distribution and $\mu_p$ is the progress distribution.
 Recognize that what matters here is the mean relative distance between cars $(\mu_p-\mu_g)$ as it relates to variability in the goal, the deceleration behaviour of the front car $\sigma_g$ that needs matching.
 Note also that since we are avoiding rather than meeting the goal, we need to take the reciprocal of the signal-to-noise ratio, i.e., the noise becomes the signal.

 $H$ is the amount of Bayesian surprise, in bits, that the driver would need to process in a car following task.
 However, recall that the capacity C of the driver's ability to process this information is only logarithmic.
-We can establish parameters $a$ and $b$ of this logarithm by measuring the amount of information $H$ using \autoref{equation:Car_SNR} and by performing a regression on the result (we discuss how we operationalized this in Section \ref{sec:measurement}):
+We can establish parameters $a$ and $b$ of this logarithm by measuring the amount of information gained between the start and end of each trial using \autoref{equation:Car_SNR} and by performing a regression on the result (we discuss how we operationalized this in the \textit{Results} section):

 \;